Winslinn/CaloryCalc/README.md

 ## EU

-<p><b>CaloryCalc v1</b></p> - This is a simple colorizer in the terminal of various products, which searches for information in the Google search engine by parsing the search result.
+<p><b>CaloryCalc v1</b></p> - This is a simple calorizator in the terminal of various products, which searches for information in the Google search engine by parsing the search result.

 This is my first serious Python project.